Unsigned Base 10 Decimal System Numbers Converter to Base 2 Binary

-How to convert a base 10 positive integer number to base 2:
+How to convert unsigned base 10 decimal system numbers to base 2 binary equivalents:

-1) Divide the number repeatedly by 2, keeping track of each remainder, until getting a quotient that is 0;
+1) Divide the base 10 number repeatedly by 2, keeping track of each remainder, until getting a quotient that is 0;

 2) Construct the base 2 representation by taking all the previously calculated remainders starting from the last remainder up to the first one, in that order.